nitnetwork/NIT-Documentation/NIT_WhitePaper_v1.2.md

 - Airdrops  - 2.5,000,000 NIT (according to year snapshot);
 - Users of Telegram,Discord,Twitter - 2.5,000,000 NIT.

 The Treasury pool will maintain a minimum of 20% [200,000,000 NIT] of token supply.
 Every year all unallocated tokens will go to a Treasury pool.
 To secure our ecosystem financially, to make it strong, and stand the possible crises in the world, we will continuously buy two gold types: physical and digital (Bitcoin).
-For achieving this goal, we have cooperated with Hinks Mining Company as our trustworthy gold dealer on exclusive terms.
-You can get more information about Hinks Gold here.

 To make our token anti-inflationary and more in demand, we need to buy back and lock the NIT Tokens until 500 000 000 million tokens.
 In such a way, 50% of the overall supply will be locked but the last decision will be made by the supreme DAO governance which will decide the number of tokens to be burned, unlocked, minted, or exchanged.
 This election will need substantive Voting Power with a maximal supply, but no more than 1 billion NIT tokens.